deadlysyn/terraform-keycloak-aws/README.md

 ### Reduce Cognitive Load

-Defaults are used when sensible.
-Some settings are hard-coded (e.g. DB port number) which are unlikely to change in the typical case.
-Many options have custom defaults to minimize required scope of `terraform.tfvars`.
-The desire is to reduce cognitive load, and make environments easier to reason about.
+Upstream defaults are used when sensible.
+Settings unlikely to change in the typical case have local defaults or are hard-coded (e.g. DB port number).
+The goal is to reduce cognitive load, and make environments easier to reason about.

-That said, these are only opinions that you can override if needed.
+That said, these are only opinions that you can override.
 Not forcing them to be thought about makes initial consumption easier.
 Power users can go deeper.

 The included